AmigaPorts/SDL/docs/README-amigaos4.md

 Limitations
 ================================================================================

-Altivec support is disabled.
-It should be possible to enable in private builds but it hasn't been tested so far.
+Altivec support is disabled for compatibility reasons.
+It should be possible to enable in private builds.

 Unsupported subsystems include Camera, GPU, Haptic, Pen, Power and Sensor.
 There is no Vulkan backend for AmigaOS either.